PURPA Public Hearing Information

 The due process required by PURPA includes the requirement that the determination as to the “appropriateness” of a particular standard take place “after public notice and hearing” and be (1) “in writing”; (2) “based upon findings included in such determination and upon evidence presented at the hearing”; and (3) be made “available to the public.”
 Section 111(b) of PURPA.

-Santee Cooper will hold hearings to facilitate the consideration and determination of the PURPA standards.
-The public is invited to attend.
+Santee Cooper held hearings to facilitate the consideration and determination of the PURPA standards.
+The public was invited to attend.

 - May 8, 2023